badlydrawnrob/anki/README.md

 The Anki Mobile app defaults to launching the menu with the _swipe left_ gesture.
 This is not desirable, as often our code will have an `overflow` which we want to scroll horizontally.
 You can change the settings, [see issue #118](https://github.com/badlydrawnrob/anki/issues/118) for a fix.
+You'll also benefit from setting a `32` character limit on the width of the flashcard's code (or the bits essential to the question),[^4] [see issue #174](https://github.com/badlydrawnrob/anki/issues/174)

 </details>